ShaliniAnandaPhD/Temporal--Odyssey/README.md

 ## Data and Models

+### Data

-To access or generate necessary data files or models:
+To access necessary data files:

-1. Ensure the `data/` directory contains the required datasets.
+1. Ensure you have the `data/` directory in your project root.
+2. Download the required datasets from [this link](https://example.com/datasets) and place them in the `data/` directory.
+3. Alternatively, generate synthetic data using provided scripts in the `scripts/` directory:

+    ```bash
+    python scripts/generate_data.py
+    ```

+### Models

+To access or generate models:

+1. Pre-trained models can be downloaded from [this link](https://example.com/models).
-2. Use provided scripts in the `models/` directory to generate and train models.
+2. Place the downloaded models in the `models/` directory.
+3. Train your own models using the provided training scripts:

+    ```bash
+    python temporal_odyssey/models/train_model.py
+    ```

 ## Troubleshooting

 - **Common Issues**:
   - *Installation errors*: Ensure all dependencies are correctly installed.
   - *Runtime errors*: Check the configuration files and paths.
+  - *Data errors*: Ensure data files are correctly placed in the `data/` directory.

 For detailed troubleshooting, refer to the `docs/troubleshooting.md`.